-- You'll be assigned to an international team of up to three students from a variety of backgrounds and locations.
+- You'll be assigned to an international team of up to five students from a variety of backgrounds and locations.

 - Your team will have roughly two months to brainstorm and prepare a submission document that details your unique idea for adjudication.
 You'll receive a template to guide you step by step through this brainstorming and submission process.

 - Your submission must outline the tangible product/service/campaign/program that your team will produce for your proposed solution.
 That solution is what you will produce during the mentoring round if your team's submission is chosen to advance.